 contracts written in their MLS.
 During the Tryon years, she whipped-in to her

 took Bob to Lord Fairfax Community College and Susie to RE/MAX Regency in Warrenton

-she has reached the TOP FIVE designation for achievement in sales over a 5 county region
+she had reached the TOP FIVE designation for achievement in sales over a 5 county region

-of northern Virginia, and earns the prestigious Platinum Award from RE/MAX
+of northern Virginia, and earned the prestigious Platinum Award from RE/MAX

 She is a member of the Greater Piedmont Area Association of Realtors,